 Forget the cash and coins.
-Soon you may be able to pay for gas and drive-through purchases without reaching for any payment method.
-Automotive industry leaders are exploring how connected cars and payment apps can be used to create a new touchpoint with customers that we can call as commuter commerce.
-Here’s why you should look into that niche as well.
+Soon you may be able to pay for gas and drive-through integrated automotive payment processing without reaching for any payment method, only with in-car payments.
+Automotive industry leaders are exploring how connected cars and automotive payment apps can be used to create a new touchpoint with customers that we can call commuter commerce.
+Here’s why you should look into the niche of in-car payments as well.

 What you’ll learn in this post:

 - What’s the business value of in-car payments?

 - Popular use cases for connected vehicle payments: Pay at the pump, Parking, Repairs, Drive-through, Tolls

 - How to implement integrated automotive payment processing and connected car payments

 Five days a week, 135 million Americans spend 51 minutes in their cars, commuting to work.
 According to the Digital Drive Report 2019, 73% of them connect to the internet while driving.
 This habit of staying connected presents a new touchpoint for brands.

 Integration of payment technologies into automotive products is a $230 billion opportunity for businesses.
 Drivers already do a lot of things on-the-drive from their smartphones.